openrport/openrport/docs/content/plus/no26-oauth.md

 ## Overview

-Rport Plus supports OAuth/SSO using 4 different providers (GitHub, Microsoft, Google and Auth0).
+Rport Plus supports OAuth/SSO using 3 different providers (GitHub, Microsoft and Auth0).
 Using OAuth allows Rport to authorize users (who have signed up via those services) without those users having to sign in separately with Rport.